ironplc/ironplc/docs/quickstart/helloworld.rst

 If you've ever learned another programming language, you likely started by writing a "Hello, World" program to display that text.
 Don't worry if you haven't learned another programming language or haven't written a "Hello, World" program.
-An IEC 61131-3 program is different.

 IEC 61131-3 is designed for real-time automation controllers that often do not have a display.
 In other words, there is often no place to show "Hello, World".
-Other options, such as creating a file are also unusual.
+Other solutions to get feedback, such as creating a file are also unusual.

+In short, a "Hello, World" program in IEC 61131-3 is different.

 -------------------------------
 The Sense-Control-Actuate Cycle